keesiemeijer/wp-plugin-parser/README.md

 ```

 ## What gets parsed
-All plugin files, functions and methods are parsed to retrieve the functions, classes and methods they use.
+All plugin files, functions, classes and methods are parsed to see what functions, classes and methods they use.
 The `since` and `deprecated` attributes are only checked for functions and classes.
 Meaning, methods are not (yet) flagged when `deprecated`, and are not used for calculating the `Requires at least` version.

+## False positives
+This tool can't detect if a plugin actively checks for compatibility with a PHP version if it fails the PHP version check.
+This can lead to false positives.
+You'll need to inspect the plugin manually, to make sure it fails gracefully and doesn't produce errors.

-**Note**: [PHP language constructs](https://secure.php.net/manual/en/reserved.keywords.php) like `eval()` are not picked up by the parser.
+[PHP language constructs](https://secure.php.net/manual/en/reserved.keywords.php) like `eval()` are not picked up by the parser.
 This plugin finds the language constructs `die()`, `eval()` and `exit()` with a regular expression.
 Be aware that this can lead to false positives.

 ## Settings Page.
 The settings page for this plugin is at `wp-admin` > `Tools` > `WP Plugin Parser`.